FirelightWP/easy-fancybox/readme.txt

 `
 just change that `wmode="window"` to `wmode="opaque"` or add the tag if it is missing.

+= Can I display INLINE content in a FancyBox overlay ? =

+Yes.

+Wrap the inline content in
+`
+<div style="display:none" class="fancybox-hidden"><div id="fancyboxID-1">
+...inline content here...
+</div><div>
+`

+Then place a FancyBox link anywhere else in the post/page content to the inline content.
+Something like `
+<a href="#fancyboxID-1" class="fancybox">Read my inline content</a>
+`

+NOTE: The wrapping divs ID *must* be unique and it must correspond with the links HREF with a # in front of it.
+When using the above example for more FancyBox inline content (hidden div + opening link) combinations on one page, give the second one the ID  fancyboxID-2 and so on...

+= Can I make a menu item open in a FancyBox overlay ? =

+Yes.
+But it depends on you theme what you need to do to make it work.
+If you are on WordPress 3+ and your theme supports the new internal Custom Menu feature or if you are using a custom menu in a sidebar widget, it's easy:

+1. Go to Settings > Media and enable FancyBox iFrame support.
+2. Go to Appearance > Menus and open the little tab "Screen Options" in the top-right corner.
+3. Enable the option "CSS Classes" under Advanced menu proterties.
+4. Now give the menu item you want to open in a FancyBox iframe the class `fancybox-iframe`.

+If you are on an older version of WordPress or if you cannot use WP's Menus, you will need to do some heavy theme hacking to get it to work.
+Basically, what you need to achieve is that the menu item you want opened in a lightbox overlay, should get a class="fancybox-iframe" tag.

 = Is Easy FancyBox multi-site compatible? =

 Yes.
 Designed to work with **Network Activate** and does not require manual activation on each site in your network.
 You can even install it in mu-plugins: upload the complete /easy-fancybox/ directory to /wp-content/mu-plugins/ and move the file easy-fancybox.php one dir up.